Why Would Someone Who is Employed Want to Pass a Drug Test?

 Saliva drug tests

 Saliva drug testing is conducted through swabbing saliva samples from the inside of the mouth.
 Much like submitting a saliva sample to join the bone marrow donor registry, saliva drug testing is quick and painless.
-Multiple samples can be collected and compared, which is beneficial for the accuracy of overall test results.
-It’s a good idea to look at test clear reviews to see if that will work.
-Although saliva tests boast a fast and easy collection method, a saliva drug test only detects drug usage within a range of five to seven days.

 This short screening range can pose a problem if the employee simply abstains from drug use for a few days prior to the test, but immediately resumes using afterwards.
 Saliva is more readily available and more hygienic than urine, but the properties of saliva can (and do) dilute the traces of drugs that are being screened for.
 This makes the overall test method a challenging one to solely base conclusions on.
 Conducting a saliva test is minimally invasive, but is not always the most accurate method of drug testing.
 Some of the chemical components of drugs, including THC (found in marijuana) do not show up very well in saliva.
 This dilution makes it difficult to test drug levels with a measure of specific accuracy.

 Sweat drug tests